tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jun 22 2007

-Roy Jacobi (a 24-year-old Black high school graduate) entered a church, ready to deliver a speech to religious people.
+Roy Jacobi (a 24-year-old black high school graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Roy Jacobi sometimes preached his views to theists, but still felt afraid.
 Roy Jacobi meditated to relieve stress and to calm his nerves.
 As Roy Jacobi entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Roy Jacobi used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Roy Jacobi argued that Alice was a personal, physical being that humans can relate to and communicate with.
 Roy Jacobi denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Alice created humans.
 Roy Jacobi attempted to explain how the afterlife worked, but the religious people could not understand his metaphysical terminology.